Fast, effortless and 100% online. Learn more

-The tax code is just a series of numbers and letters that tells HMRC how much tax you should be paying.
+A tax code is simply a series of numbers and letters that tells HMRC the amount of tax you should be paying – it’s not as daunting as it sounds.

 There are three main components that determine your tax code:

-The numbers in your tax code tell your employer or pension provider how much tax-free income you are entitled to in that tax year.
+The numbers in your tax code probably look like a foreign language to most people, we get it!
+But funny enough, they simply tell your employer or pension provider how much tax-free income you are entitled to in that tax year.

-If you’re not sure what basic rate, higher rate, etc. means, read more about the UK income tax rates and tax bands here.
+If you haven’t got a clue what terms such as basic rate, higher rate, etc. mean, we’ve broken it all down for you (you’re more than welcome!)
+Read more about the UK income tax rates and tax bands here.

-If you take a second job, then you don’t get a personal allowance for this one, so you need to make sure that the job that pays you the most is the one with “L” and not “BR”.
+If you take up a second job, then you don’t get a personal allowance for this one, so you need to make sure that the job that pays you the most is the one with ‘L’ and not ‘BR’.

-You should contact HMRC as soon as possible — they can sort it out for you.
+You should contact HMRC as soon as possible – they will be able to sort out this problem by simply issuing your employer or pension provider a revised tax code.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.